caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 # Placeholders

-In Caddy, placeholders are a feature of the individual plugins.
-They are not parsed at config time, but instead preserved, and replaced at runtime.
+In Caddy, placeholders are processed by each individual plugin themselves.
+They are not parsed at config time, but instead preserved and processed at runtime.

-This means that if you wish for your plugin to support placeholders, you must explicitly add support for it.
+This means that if you wish for your plugin to support placeholders, you must explicitly add support for them.

 If you are not yet familiar with placeholders, start by reading [here](/docs/conventions#placeholders)!